mikefreno/FlexLove/themes/README.md

 ## Overview

 FlexLove supports a flexible 9-slice/9-patch theming system that allows you to create scalable UI components using texture atlases.
+Themes provide state-based visual feedback and automatically handle element sizing.

+## Key Features

+- **9-Slice Scaling**: Images scale properly to any size without distortion
+- **State Management**: Automatic visual feedback for hover, pressed, disabled, and active states
+- **Layered Rendering**: Themes render on top of backgroundColor, with borders on top
+- **Flexible Organization**: Use separate images, single atlas, or hybrid approach
+- **Automatic Highlight Disable**: Elements with themes automatically disable the pressed overlay

 ## Image Organization Options